Membership Inference Attacks against Diffusion Models

 \subsubsection{Summary}

-In summary, for hyperparameters for sampling, sampling steps are important for the resistance to a membership inference attack, while sampling variances are invaluable.
+In summary, sampling steps are important for the resistance to a membership inference attack, while sampling variances are irrelevant.
 We leave it as an open problem to confirm if the same results are obtained in other architectures of diffusion models.